Driving Under The Inlfuence: Know The Facts About Drugs & AlcoholUpdated Dec. 25, 2020

 Drugs like heroin, oxycodone, Xanax and Nembutal have the opposite effect, as they are depressants.
 By slowing down bodily processes, these substances can cause drowsy driving, sloppy maneuvering, poor space management and failure to adhere to traffic control devices.

 Hallucinogenic drugs like marijuana, LSD, psilocybin mushrooms and dextromethorphan can cause any of the above effects, plus hallucinations.
-Seeing or experiencing things which are not real while driving a car would lead to a wide range of dangerous and erratic behaviors!
+Seeing or experiencing things that are not real while driving a car would lead to a wide range of dangerous and erratic behaviors!

 The mental and physical effects of common stimulants, depressants and hallucinogens are explored fully during the drugged driving chapter.
 We also take an in-depth look at how these effects translate to driver impairment and increased risk on the roadway.